UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_down_off_alt Cons

-• Few investment options: Only US stocks are available.
+• Few investment options; only U.S. stocks are available.

-• Can be confusing to navigate for beginner investors.
+• Can feel confusing to beginners.

 • No ISA or SIPP accounts.

-Most UK brokers charge a fixed fee to buy or sell shares, with a few offering zero trading charges.
+Most U.K. brokers charge a fixed fee to buy or sell shares, with a few offering zero trading charges.

 While Webull doesn’t offer commission-free trading, its charges and fees are very low overall – if not always clear.
 Webull charges a percentage fee of 0.025% for buying or selling shares.
 As an example of what this means in practice, if you bought $6,000 worth of shares then the fee would work out at around $1.50.

-As only US shares are available on the platform, you’ll also pay a charge of 0.35% to convert pounds to dollars.
+As only U.S. shares are available on the platform, you’ll also pay a charge of 0.35% to convert pounds to dollars.
 On a trade of $6,000, this works out at around £16.
-This is cheaper than many other brokers - many in the UK charge closer to 1%.
+This is cheaper than many other brokers - many in the U.K. charge closer to 1%.

-Like with most UK brokers, there is no minimum amount required to open an account with Webull and there are no inactivity or withdrawal fees.
+Like with most U.K. brokers, there is no minimum amount required to open an account with Webull and there are no inactivity or withdrawal fees.

 Scenario pricing: When calculating annual share dealing costs, trading frequency and account balance are the two most important factors to consider.
 Assuming a £30,000 portfolio in a traditional, taxable share dealing account, here are five scenarios of how much Webull would cost based on trade frequency: